 Wang, W. et al. (2019) A novel luciferase immunosorbent assay performs better than a commercial enzyme-linked immunosorbent assay to detect MERS-CoV specific IgG in humans and animals.
 Biosafety and Health 1(3), 134–43.

 Shen, L. et al. (2019) High-Throughput Screening and Identification of Potent Broad-Spectrum Inhibitors of Coronaviruses.
 DOI: 10.1128/ JVI.00023-19.
 J. Virol.
 93(12), e00023-19.

 Coronavirus SARS-CoV-2 News and Updates

-SARS-CoV-2 is a novel coronavirus that emerged in late 2019 and is now the cause of a global pandemic.
-The virus presents a unique and acute challenge to researchers and public health officials.
-The news and articles below are updated regularly as the situation evolves.
-More information on how Promega manufacturing is responding to our customers needs during this time is available in this article.
+The SARS-CoV-2 pandemic presents an ongoing challenge to researchers and public health officials.
+See below for a regularly updated list of COVID-19 and viral research articles.
+Information on how Promega manufacturing is responding to our customers needs during this time is available in this article.